nikhilparla/behavioral-cloning/README.md

 ###### Progress
 * Used pandas library for parsing driving log csv file
 * model.py has cv2 calls for visualizing images from driving log
+* Populated the images and measurements array with the images from centre camera and steering angle
 ---------------------------------------------------

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)